 Polycystic Ovary Syndrome, also known as PCOS, is a hormonal condition that involves small cysts forming on the ovaries.
 These cysts can disturb ovulation and influence menstruation and fertility.
-PCOS is associated with hormone imbalance, including the insulin hormone.
+PCOS is associated with hormone imbalance, including insulin hormone.

 Diabetes disturbs the body’s capacity to use or create insulin.
 Type 1 diabetes results from a lack of these hormones, and type 2 diabetes develops due to insulin resistance.
 Lifestyle aspects can influence the development of type 2 diabetes.

 Type 2 diabetes is more prevalent than type 1 diabetes, and it generally occurs in people who are overweight or obese.
 Research suggests that PCOS increases the risk of developing type 2 diabetes.
 An individual with PCOS is more likely to have insulin resistance.

 - Sudden weight gain or obesity

 Symptoms of Diabetes